Economy of Rwanda

-The economy of Rwanda is a frontier developmental state (low income) based on services, agriculture and industry.
-It has been described as undergoing early industrialisation due newer government policies.
+Rwanda has a developing economy.
+It is a low-income developmental state based on services, agriculture and industry.
+It has been described as undergoing early industrialisation due to newer government policies.
 It has a mixed economy.
-Since the early-2000s, Rwanda has witnessed an economic boom, which improved the living standards of many Rwandans.
-The President of Rwanda, Paul Kagame, has noted his ambition to make Rwanda the "Singapore of Africa".
+Since the early 2000s, Rwanda has witnessed an economic boom, which improved the living standards of many Rwandans.
+The president of Rwanda, Paul Kagame, has noted his ambition to make Rwanda the "Singapore of Africa".
 The industrial sector is growing, contributing 16% of GDP in 2012.